sunpy/sunraster/docs/installation.rst

 Create Conda Environment
 """"""""""""""""""""""""
-The first step is to create a conda environment (let's call it ``slitspectrographpy-dev``) in which to install the development version of SlitSpectrographPy.
+The first step is to create a conda environment (let's call it ``rasterpy-dev``) in which to install the development version of RasterPy.
 This will allow you to keep your root environment clean of development packages.
 From the command line, type:

 .. code-block:: console

 		conda config --append channels conda-forge
-		conda create -n slitspectrographpy-dev sunpy hypothesis pytest-mock pip sphinx coverage ipython jupyter ndcube
+		conda create -n rasterpy-dev sunpy hypothesis pytest-mock pip sphinx coverage ipython jupyter ndcube

-The first line opens a conda channel so that SlitSpectrographPy and its dependencies can be installed.
-The second line creates the ``slitspectrographpy-dev`` conda environment with a list of dependencies.
+The first line opens a conda channel so that RasterPy and its dependencies can be installed.
+The second line creates the ``rasterpy-dev`` conda environment with a list of dependencies.
 Next, you must activate that environment, i.e. switch into it.
 Windows users should type:

 .. code-block:: console

-		activate slitspectrographpy-dev
+		activate rasterpy-dev

 while Linux and MacOS users should type:

 .. code-block:: console

-		source activate slitspectrographpy-dev
+		source activate rasterpy-dev

 Remove Stable Versions of SunPy and ndcube
 """"""""""""""""""""""""""""""""""""""""""